MicrosoftDocs/learn/learn-pr/azure/aks-deploy-container-app/resources/design-doc.md

 7. **Exercise - Deploying a private ACR image**

-    1. Ask the learner to write an YAML file for the applications deployments
+    1. Ask the learner to write a YAML file for the applications deployments
-    2. Ask the learner to write an YAML file for the applications services
+    2. Ask the learner to write a YAML file for the applications services
-    3. Ask the learner to write an YAML file for the applications ingresses
+    3. Ask the learner to write a YAML file for the applications ingresses
     4. Ask the learner to attach ACR to the existing AKS cluster
     5. Run `kubectl create -f <files>` to deploy the files
     6. Test it with `kubectl get deployment <name>` and `kubectl get svc <name>` and `kubectl get ing <name>`